contrechoc/kntting_code/README.md

 Detail 3:
 The image is kept in the memory of the Arduino sketch.
 This was not possible in INTEGER format.
 In CHAR format it is, but of course the image can in principle have an infinite length (while width has a max of 200).
 Also the CHAR array has boundaries.
 At the moment the maximum value is: 200 tours (lines of knitting).

-Detail 3: the KH-940 needle sensor information.
+Detail 4: the KH-940 needle sensor information.
 With interrupts the needle information is processed.
 There are two signals alternating for each needle.
 These were given a code 1,2,3,4 and from this the direction is deduced.
 When reversing direction counting is done backwards, not losing any needles.

-Detail 4: The right and left sensor.
+Detail 5: The right and left sensor.
 The right sensor is used not for putting the needle count on 0, but for deducing the distance between the needle 0 and the position wehre the carriage combines with the belt - solenoids offset.
 By trial and error was deduced that there are 4 significant combining positions, which can be reduced even further, with a special offset.
 After introducing these belt offsets, the image didn't shift anymore.

+Detail 6: does this mean that I exclude knitting direct sensor information?
+No, because a sensor connected to the Arduino can influence the row to be knitted.
+But because anyway, you have to correct for direction of knitting when doing eg a graph, you have to program this case individually independent of the background image sent from the laptop.